aHarry01/News-Article-Mad-Libs/README.md

 # News Article Mad Libs

 This program gets news articles from [Associated Press News](https://apnews.com/) and turns them into mad libs that the user can play.
+It asks the user for nouns, proper nouns, verbs, adverbs and adjectives and uses these words to replace words with the same part of speech in the news article.

 ## Dependencies
 * [Python 3.xx](https://www.python.org/downloads/)